University Taster Day

 A news item will be transferred from script to screen with practical guidance from Cumarsáid staff.
 All course components will be utilised: translation from English to Irish; the art of adapting a script for television and radio; reporting and the truth; interviewing skills and voice use; filming and editing; pieces to camera and news packaging.
 Deadlines are part and parcel of all media work and the adrenaline will surely flow during this forty five minute challenge!

-Participants will engage in three different mathematical activities requiring problem solving skills and cooperation with peers, while revising key concepts related to the post-primary curriculum.
-These activities will be facilitated by staff and students of the BA in Mathematics and Education.
+Come along to our workshop which will provide you with experience and insight into being both a student teacher of mathematics and a student mathematician.
+You will have the opportunity to engage in a demonstration of micro-teaching, see teaching practice in action, and engage in mathematical activities requiring problem solving skills and collaboration with peers, while revising key concepts related to the post-primary curriculum.
+These activities will be facilitated by staff and students of the BA in Mathematics and Education

 This workshop will introduce the students to Italian language and culture in an interactive and dynamic way.
 Facilitators will access and use a variety of resources to help participants familiarize themselves with Italy and the Italian language through a set of practical activities including quizzes, listening, comprehension and speaking exercises.
 The session will be an opportunity to speak and listen to some first words and expressions in Italian and experience Third-Level studies in the idiom.